-We believe in fundamental digital freedoms, which we consider essential for the health of any well-governed society.
+We believe in fundamental digital freedoms.
 These freedoms include: the privacy of thought; the freedom to connect with those we trust; the freedom to create and manage communities of our choice; and, the freedom to participate in the governance of our digital creations.

 We predict that these digital freedoms hold the same importance for the digital world (the world of bits) as fundamental human rights do for the physical world (the world of atoms).
 In the real world, human rights—and the governance surrounding them—represent the most powerful innovation to support cooperation, forming the foundation upon which any well-governed society of today functions.
 Our bet is that fundamental digital freedoms play the same role in the world of bits.

 Unfortunately, the current web and much of the software we use do not respect these digital freedoms.
 The architecture of the current web is built on the application developers being the keepers of keys - they control the keys to accounts of users.
 As they hold these keys, they determine who can access an account, who cannot, and how information is shared and distributed.
 At present, our keys—and by extension, our freedoms—are governed by corporations - their management, and their shareholders.
 We believe corporations are ill-suited to govern such matters.